GitiHubi/courseAAA/README.md

-## AAA Master Class :: Introduction to Artificial Intelligence and Machine Learning
+## AAA Master Class :: Detection of Accounting Anomalies using Deep-Learning

 This repository features a series of interactive Jupyter Notebooks for the Fall term 2021 lab course accompanying the 7,044,1.00 *Introduction to Artificial Intelligence and Machine Learning* course offered at the